Child Support Lawyer in Orlando, FL

 When you ask for our help with your child support case, you’ll be able to rely on us to:

-- Hire expert witnesses and specialists to consult and collaborate on your case and, if necessary, testify on your behalf during a child support hearing.
+• Hire expert witnesses and specialists to consult and collaborate on your case and, if necessary, testify on your behalf during a hearing

 There’s nothing more important than your children.
-Our child support attorneys in Orlando are here to help you secure the benefits necessary to meet their needs.
+Our Orlando child support attorneys are here to help you secure the benefits necessary to meet their needs.

 What is Child Support?